evertheoptimist/evertheoptimist.github.io/articles/musings-on-college-confidential.md

 thanks for such encouraging words.

-today, I got the latest blood test results back….
+today, I got the latest blood test results back....
 Not good. the early indication is, this new treatment may not be working.

 So, kind words from all of you were very nice — they soothed me.